 - Fare Changes.
-No changes to the base fare or DASH Pass are proposed for FY 2021.
-The base fare will remain at \$2.00 and the DASH Pass will remain at \$45.00. - WMATA Pass Products.
-DASH staff are in preliminary discussions with the City of Alexandria and regional partners to begin allowing DASH passengers to use any WMATA pass product as valid fare payment, in accordance with recommendations from WMATA's Bus Transformation Project.
+No changes to the base fare or DASH Pass are planned for FY 2021.
+The base fare will remain at \$2.00 and the DASH Pass will remain at \$45.00. - WMATA Regional Pass Products.
+If WMATA expands its regional pass offerings, DASH will begin allowing DASH passengers to use any WMATA pass product as valid fare payment, in accordance with recommendations from WMATA's Bus Transformation Project.
 Currently, DASH accepts the 7-Day Regional Bus Pass and participates in a regional revenue sharing agreement that distributes funds based on pass usage.
-The proposed change would expand this agreement to include all current and future WMATA regional passes for both bus and rail.
-DASH anticipates that the revenue impact of this change will be minimal, and potentially offset by the resulting growth in ridership and revenues. - Free Student Rides.
+This planned change would expand this agreement to include all current and future WMATA regional passes for both bus and rail. - DASH-Metrorail Transfer Discount.
+Contingent upon final FY 2021 WMATA budget decisions, DASH is planning to increase the fare discount for passengers transferring from Metrorail to DASH from \$0.50 to \$1.00.
+This would be a reciprocation of a proposed transfer discount for DASH passengers who transfer to WMATA. - Free Student Rides.
 DASH staff will continue the "Free Student Rides" program for Alexandria high school students for its fourth year.
-DASH staff will continue to pursue fare partnerships with other partner organizations that will promote new ridership and/or increase revenues. - Fare-Free Days.
+This program promotes transit awareness and ridership among young adults who can become future DASH users.

+- Fare-Free Days.
 DASH staff will explore the possibility of operating fare-free service on selected days to promote public transit awareness and usage.
-Eligible days could include but are not limited to holidays, election days, air quality alert days, or days in which a major service changes such as the new ATV network is first being implemented.

-- Mobile Ticketing Pilot.
+Eligible days could include but are not limited to holidays, election days, air quality alert days, or days in which a major service changes such as the new ATV network is first being implemented. - Mobile Ticketing Pilot.
 The DASH Bus app was launched in Spring 2019 as a one-year pilot with options for contract extensions in subsequent years.
 DASH staff will be evaluating the pilot in the spring to determine if it should be continued and what the next phase will be.
 Ultimately, DASH envisions a mobile ticketing solution that is can be used across multiple regional providers, includes real-time bus arrival and trip planning information, and features electronic validation with onboard readers. - Convert DOT Paratransit Cards to SmarTrip Cards.
 DASH is working with the City of Alexandria to transition DOT cards from the current paper version to a SmarTrip-enabled chip card.
 Through this effort, DOT cardholders will be able to tap their cards on the farebox of DASH buses which will increase operational efficiency, customer convenience, and data collection, while reducing the occurrence of fraud.
 Since DOT cards are valid for three years, the transition from paper cards to SmarTrip cards is expected to take several years to complete.